microsoft/vscode-docs/api/references/contribution-points.md

 Contribute the UI for a command consisting of a title and (optionally) an icon, category, and enabled state.
 Enablement is expressed with `when` [clauses](/docs/getstarted/keybindings#_when-clause-contexts).
 By default, commands show in the **Command Palette** (`kb(workbench.action.showCommands)`) but they can also show in other [menus](/api/references/contribution-points#contributes.menus).

 Presentation of contributed commands depends on the containing menu.
-The **Command Palette**, for instance, prefixes commands with their `category`, allowingfor easy grouping.
+The **Command Palette**, for instance, prefixes commands with their `category`, allowing for easy grouping.
 However, the **Command Palette** doesn't show icons nor disabled commands.
 The editor context menu, on the other hand, shows disabled items but doesn't show the category label.

 > **Note:** When a command is invoked (from a key binding, from the **Command Palette**, any other menu, or programmatically), VS Code will emit an activationEvent `onCommand:${command}`.